wzhudev/reverse-linear-sync-engine/README.md

     - **`local`**: Models persisted only in the local database.
 I couldn’t find any models that use this strategy.
 3. **`partialLoadMode`**: This property has three possible values: `full`, `regular`, and `lowPriority`.
 This will determine how a model will be hydrated.

-Currently, there are 76 models in Linear.
+At the time I created this repo, there were 76 models in Linear.

 ![[count of models.png]]